treeHouse2023/Learnify/README.md

 - **Enhanced Search**: Filters and advanced search options to narrow down results by session or year.

 ## Deployed Link
-Check out the deployed version of Learnify here:
+Check out the deployed version of Learnify here:  https://learnify-kohl.vercel.app/
-[Deployed Website Link]

 ## About the Creator